IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 Our target device is the ATmega328 or ATmega328P, the legacy microcontroller installed on Arduino Uno (through Rev 3) and Arduino Nano learning boards.
 I abbreviate the name, '328.

 Five different sleep modes are available in the hardware of a '328.
-All of them reduce power consumption to some degree by turning off certain parts of the device.
+All of them reduce power consumption to some degree by turning off selected parts of the device.

 The most extreme mode, Power Down, turns off everything except the tiny bit that senses an external signal on one of the I/O pins.